MasterCloudApps-Projects/your-race/docs/how-to-run-a-test.md

 ### 1.1.
 Start minikube

-Start minikube (from a new cluster or a stopped cluster).
+Start minikube (from a new cluster or a stopped one).
 ```
 minikube start --cpus 4 --memory 8g
 ```